 Osteoporosis: what it does to your bones

-When we look at bone closely, we can see there are 2 types of bone structure: either a dense form called cortical bone or a lattice-like form called spongy bone (also known as cancellous or trabecular bone).
+Your bones have 2 types of structure: a dense form called cortical bone and a lattice-like form called spongy bone (also known as cancellous or trabecular bone).

 When your bones have thinned to the point that osteoporosis is diagnosed, the physical structure — and soundness — of your bones has changed.
 In particular: